menu

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Fort Ransom has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Fort Ransom has few renters and college students.
 But the biggest reason it is quieter in Fort Ransom than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Fort Ransom may be for you.

-The education level of Fort Ransom citizens is a little higher than the average for US cities and towns: 21.88% of adults in Fort Ransom have at least a bachelor's degree.
+The citizens of Fort Ransom are slightly better educated than the national average of 21.84% for all cities and towns, with 21.88% of adults in Fort Ransom having a bachelor's degree or advanced degree.

 The per capita income in Fort Ransom in 2022 was $42,615, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $170,460 for a family of four.
 However, Fort Ransom contains both very wealthy and poor people as well.